kiwi974/blood_cells_classification/README.md

 # The branches

 The difference between the two branches mainly lies in the way memory is managed.
-One the master, data are loaded and pre-processed at runtime.
+On the master, data are loaded and pre-processed at runtime.
 On the other side, on the branch 'placeholder_version', data have been pre-processed and saved under a numpy binary format.
 This binary data are read at runtime.
 It speeds up the data loading, but it still requires a huge amount of memory.
 With the placeholder version, less than a half of the data are used, in grayscale, with a poor quality because of image resizing.
 The use of the TensorFlow Dataset framework allows to load all the images, in color, with a great quality, and without booking all the remaining memory on my GPU.

 # The Study